apache/arrow/docs/source/python/orc.rst

 ---------------------------------------------

 The data pages within a column in a row group can be compressed after the encoding passes (dictionary, RLE encoding).
-In PyArrow we use uncompressed compression by default, but Snappy, ZSTD, Gzip/Zlib, and LZ4 are also supported:
+In PyArrow we don't use compression by default, but Snappy, ZSTD, Gzip/Zlib, and LZ4 are also supported:

 .. code-block:: python